...

 A: It’s quite simple.
 Real estate investors utilize what’s known as a “buy box.”
 This involves assessing the property’s value based on recent sales within a quarter-mile radius.
 We consider properties in similar condition, whether listed by the owner or a real estate broker.
 By evaluating the condition and size of these comparable properties, we calculate an approximate price per square foot that we can offer for a property.
 This offer is then determined by multiplying the price per square foot by the property’s square footage.
 Additionally, we share information and often include pictures of these comparable properties, allowing you to see how your property compares.
 This transparency helps us collectively determine a fair price for buying and selling.

 A: It depends on your goals.
 The process differs when selling an income-producing property because we buy a business.
 The tenant in the property is considered a customer, and their rent, along with the property’s condition and comparable sales, impacts the property’s valuation.
 Yes, you can sell a property with a tenant.
 We typically purchase it subject to the existing lease.
-At the closing, you fill out a form assigning us the rights to collect rent post-closing.
-Following the transaction, we send a letter to the tenant, introducing ourselves and providing information on where to submit rent payments and report any necessary repairsyou.
+At the sale’s closing, you fill out a form assigning us the rights to collect rent post-closing.
+Following the transaction, we send a letter to the tenant, introducing ourselves and providing information on where to submit rent payments and report any necessary repairs.

 A: You still own the house, and if you want to sell it, you can if the property hasn’t reached the sheriff’s sale.
 Even if you’re close to the foreclosure date, people contacted us just a week before the property was set to go to sheriff’s sale.
 In such cases, we file an emergency motion with the court to request a stay on the foreclosure date.
 We explain that the owner has sold us the property, and we need sufficient time to go to closing, waiting for the title report to return.
 This way, the owner can sell the property and receive their money instead of losing all their equity in the sheriff’s sale.